Applied-Scientific-Research/onbody/README.md

 #### GCC 4.9.2 vs. 6.3.0

 It seems very hard to get gcc 4.9.2 to vectorize loops.
-Here are some performance numbers from a 6-core AMD PhenomII X6 1090T processor at 3.21 GHz (OpenMP active) using `g++` 4.9.2 and then 6.3.0.
+Here are some performance numbers from a 6-core AMD Phenom II X6 1090T processor at 3.21 GHz (OpenMP active) using `g++` 4.9.2 and then 6.3.0.
 The command-line to build both versions was:

     g++ -std=c++11 -O2 -march=native -fopenmp -ffast-math -ftree-vectorize -ftree-loop-vectorize -o onbody onbody.cpp